Museum

 Honestly, I was more interested in the caged ‘prison’ area

 at the south end of the station.
 The bars were added after a 1982 police survey warned that muggers could linger in this area of the station without being seen.
+Alas, the quirky cage is doomed by the upcoming 2nd exit construction.

 Museum station opened February 28, 1963 as part of the University line.
 The redesign officially opened April 8, 2008.
 The station’s concourse level also functions as an underground pedestrian crossing path for Queen’s Park.